orionrobots/orionrobots.github.io/content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-camera-compatibility.md

 description: What Raspberry Pi models and cameras are compatible with each other?
 thumbnail: content/2024/06/04-raspberry-pi-camera-compatibility/raspberry-pi-lined-up-for-testing.jpg
 ---
 I started with what seemed like a simple question: "What Raspberry Pi models and cameras are compatible with each other?" given the context of using the current libcamera/rpicam stack.
 I found that there was no straight answer on the internet.
-I went to ask twitter, and nobody came back with a simple answer.
+I went to ask the internet, and nobody came back with a simple answer.
 So I decided to do some research and write this article to answer this question.

 ## The Compatibility Table